mdn/content/files/en-us/web/css/filter-function/hue-rotate/index.md

 The **`hue-rotate()`** [CSS](/en-US/docs/Web/CSS) [function](/en-US/docs/Web/CSS/CSS_Functions) rotates the [hue](https://en.wikipedia.org/wiki/Hue) of an element and its contents.
 Its result is a {{cssxref("&lt;filter-function&gt;")}}.

 > **Note:** `hue-rotate()` is specified as a matrix operation on the RGB color.
 It does not actually convert the color to the HSL model, which is a non-linear operation.
-Therefore, it may not preserve saturation or lightness of the original color perfectly, especially for saturated colors.
+Therefore, it may not preserve the saturation or lightness of the original color, especially for saturated colors.

 {{EmbedInteractiveExample("pages/css/function-hue-rotate.html")}}